Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Introduction and Motivations

-In the context of partial differential equations, one considers the weak solution $u$ of the model problem \eqref{model}.
 Following the standard approach in finite element methods (FEMs), one often assumes $g=0$ in \eqref{jump1} and $g_b=0$ in \eqref{boundary}, which can be achieved by using auxiliary functions, see \cref{sec:exp} for details.
-For the case $g=0$ on $\Gamma$, one can observe that the model problem \eqref{model} is equivalent to
+One can observe that the model problem \eqref{model0} for the case $g=0$ on $\Gamma$ is equivalent to